Brazilians demonstrate against Bolsonaro, slow COVID-19 vaccine rollout

 RIO DE JANEIRO: Protesters took to the streets in Brazil on Saturday (Jul 3) demanding the impeachment of President Jair Bolsonaro and more vaccines to fight the coronavirus pandemic, as the country faces the world's second deadliest outbreak after the United States.

-On Friday, Supreme Court Justice Rosa Weber authorized the opening of an investigation into Bolsonaro over alleged irregularities in procurement of vaccine developed in India.
+On Friday, Supreme Court Justice Rosa Weber authorised the opening of an investigation into Bolsonaro over alleged irregularities in procurement of vaccine developed in India.

 The protests were originally scheduled for Jul 24, but were brought forward after evidence of irregularities related to that vaccine deal were presented before a Senate committee investigating the federal government's handling of the pandemic.